 Turning a touch cooler as wind picks up for Wednesday

-A cold front will then swing through the region on Wednesday leaving us with a stronger wind that could get up to 30 miles per hour at times out of the northwest with highs in the mid to upper 30s with temperatures falling by mid-afternoon.

-A storm system is then going to be passing to the south of Siouxland from Thursday into Thursday night but will keep us under mostly cloudy skies with highs on Thursday in the mid 30s.
+The clouds will be sticking around tonight as the wind comes down a bit and we’ll see lows bottom out around 20 degrees.

+Thursday will give us quite a few clouds as a storm system should stay to the south of the KTIV viewing area leaving us with highs close to average in the upper 30s with a much lighter wind out of the east.

-Friday should give us a little more in the way of sunshine as highs get back into the low 40s.
+Friday should give us more in the way of sunshine as milder temperatures start to move back in with highs in the mid 40s.

+Saturday may start off pretty cloudy with thinning clouds by later in the day with highs in the low 40s.

+A weak little system could give us a chance of a light rain and snow mix Sunday morning, although otherwise it will be a day of warming as highs have a chance of heading into the low 50s.

 I’ll take a closer look at your 10-day forecast tonight on News 4 at 5, 6, and 10.